BranoSundancer/FrankenSaT/README.md

 # Disadvantages

 * Total weight: approx. 3 kg per motor + antenna + stand.
-* Satellite rotor shaft are not straight but angled (35°? all of them?) - this must be compensated/tolerated while engineering construction.
+* Satellite rotor shaft is (usually?) not straight but angled (35°, but maybe also other angles) - this must be compensated/tolerated while engineering construction.
 * Some motors are not fast enough to track objects in higher Elevation, however those could be still usable for Elevation control.
 * Some motors have too narrow angular span (like 90° instead of 160°), however those are still usable for Elevation control.